Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 If a person is not bothered by any, even minimal symptoms and the pathology does not progress, he can do the same work and lead the same lifestyle as healthy people.

-• beta-blockers (taken for arrhythmia, in particular, tachycardia);
+• beta blockers (taken for arrhythmia, in particular tachycardia);

-• anticoagulants (help fight blood clots);
+• anticoagulants (help fight the formation of blood clots);

 • drugs for myocardial nutrition (improve the functioning of the heart muscle, supply it with oxygen).